paulmillr/dotfiles/README.md

 * **NO DEPENDENCIES!** Great when compared to oh-my-zsh.
 * Auto-completion
 * Syntax highlighting
-* Sets terminal tab and window title to current directory
-* `rm` moves file to the MacOS trash with `brew install trash`
 * Useful utilities:
     * `ff file-name-or-pattern` - fast recursive search for a file name in directories.
     * `aes-enc`, `aes-dec` - safely encrypt files.